Fidelity Asian Values PLC

 Nitin Bajaj, the portfolio manager, has a straight forward approach.
-He aims to buys good businesses, run by good people and buy them at a good price.
-He ignores the macro-economic noise and concentrates on finding the right businesses to meet his quality and value criteria.
-In practice this is easier said than done as finding good businesses is not easy and it requires a great deal of patience to uncover a hidden gem no one else has found.
+He aims to buy good businesses, run by good people and buy them at a good price.
+He ignores the macroeconomic noise and concentrates on finding the right businesses to meet his quality and value criteria.
+In practice this is easier said than done, as finding good businesses demands a high level of skill and requires a great deal of patience to uncover a hidden gem no one else has found.

-The portfolio is focused on smaller sized companies as this is where Nitin sees the greatest opportunity to find mispriced companies given that this section of the market tends to be less well researched and he thinks the "winners of tomorrow" are more likely to come from these companies.
+The portfolio is focused on smaller sized companies, as this is where Nitin sees the greatest opportunity to find mispriced companies, given that this section of the market tends to be less well researched and he thinks the “winners of tomorrow” are more likely to be found here.

-By fully utilising Fidelity’s unrivalled locally based research resources in Asia Nitin is able to find these mispriced companies and to find them before others do.
+By fully utilising Fidelity’s unrivalled locally based research resources in Asia, Nitin is able to find these mispriced companies and to do so before others can.

 Who is Nitin Bajaj?